eudoxia0/eudoxia0.github.io/article/_posts/2026-08-31-on-inevitability.md

 will think: "why keep the underclass around at all?
 We can put their UBI to better use.
 What are they going to do, go on strike?
 They are already economically useless.
 Rise up?
-When every citizen has a superintelligent AI watching their every step, reading every text message, scrutizing every microexpression on their face?
+When every citizen has a superintelligent AI watching their every step, reading every text message, scrutinizing every microexpression on their face?
 Impossible".

 How do AI safety people who think ASI is inevitable respond to such a scenario?